pimaja/DP-Chat/README.md

 # DP-Chat
-Project for subject Distributed Process at University of Zagreb
+Project for subject Distributed Process at University of Zagreb, Department of Mathematics.

 Made by Lucija Puškarić and Maja Piskač.